Doris E. Lewis: Later life and legacy

 Lewis received an honorary doctorate from Trent in 1969.
 She was also awarded the Canadian Silver Jubilee Medal in 1977 in recognition of her service to the profession.
+In 1982 the University of Waterloo awarded her with a 25th Anniversary Medal.

 Of her impending retirement, Lewis expressed pride about having been with the University of Waterloo Library since its founding and explained: "You can't just cut off a part of your life without missing it."
 Lewis died on May 23, 1985.
-She was buried in the Pringle family plot at Park Lawn Cemetery in Toronto.